Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Ferry from Sweden to Estonia

 There are several options to sail by ferry from Sweden to Estonia.
 The most well-known route is the ferry from Stockholm to Tallinn.
-Other options are to sail from Kapellskär to Paldiski and from the Aland Islands to Tallinn.
+Another option is to sail from Kapellskär to Paldiski.

 Estonia ⇔ Sweden